smartheim/ui-maintenance/assets/contexthelp/rules.md

 <small>You know what an openHAB **Rule** and **Script** is, right?</small>
 <small class="blockquote-footer">Your friendly [tutorial](tutorial-1.html) reminder.</small>

-See your current rules and scripts in this list.
+See your current rules in this list.

 Click the *Rules* name to show or modify the storage association (e.g. filename), see the <abbr title="The ID is used by Rules and Scripts">unique ID</abbr>, and change